PTX64/releases_android_live_recovery_usb/README.md

-# releases_android_live_recovery_usb
 The Android Live Recovery USB is a powerful tool designed for (Xiaomi) device users.
+This image includes essential features for (EDL) device recovery and management, making it an invaluable resource for anyone looking to de-brick their (Xiaomi) devices or perform advanced operations.